Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Conclusion and outlook

 On the physics side, perhaps the most intriguing finding of our study is that, in the metallic regime, single-particle excitations with a lifetime that increases upon cooling appear to happily coexist with an antiferromagnetic correlation length which increases steeply, reaching about ten lattice spacings at the onset of the pseudogap.
-We have shown that the explanation lies in the fact that spin fluctuations associated with the vicinity of the antiferromagnetic wave-vector are not the dominant contribution to the self-energy in this regime.
-In contrast, fluctuations associated with all momentum transfers contribute, including short-range local ones.
-This also explains why the local (momentum-independent component) of the self-energy is so accurately captured by single-site DMFT, even in the presence of strong antiferromagnetic fluctuations which are responsible for the momentum differentiation on the Fermi surface.
+We have provided an explanation to this finding and also shown that spin fluctuations associated with the vicinity of the antiferromagnetic wave-vector are not the only important contributions to the self-energy in this regime.
+Fluctuations from all nesting vectors also contribute to the self-energy on the Fermi surface, and fluctuations from all momentum transfers contribute especially to the local, momentum-integrated, self-energy.
+This explains, importantly, why the latter is so accurately captured by single-site DMFT, even in the presence of strong antiferromagnetic fluctuations which are responsible for the momentum differentiation on the Fermi surface.

-At the lowest temperatures, antiferromagnetic fluctuations eventually dominate and destroy the coherent metal, which gives way to the pseudogap regime (with a narrow precursor regime at which the quasiparticle lifetime reaches a maximum).
-These observations also provide a rationale for the success of methods such as D$\Gamma$A and the DF, which incorporate fluctuations of all wave vectors beyond DMFT.
+At the lowest temperatures, antiferromagnetic fluctuations eventually dominate, destroying the coherent metal which gives way to the pseudogap regime (with a narrow precursor regime at which the quasiparticle lifetime reaches a maximum).
+This provides a rationale for the success of methods such as D$\Gamma$A and the DF, which incorporate fluctuations of all wave vectors beyond DMFT.
 In the parameter regime of interest, we have proposed and tested a simplified version of such an approach.

-We have documented in detail the rich sequence of crossovers occurring in this model upon reducing temperature, from an incoherent regime at high $T$ all the way down to the pseudogap regime at low-$T$, through the intermediate temperature momentum-differentiated metal, and assessed the ability of the different computational methods to capture these crossovers.
-By analysing the contribution of spin fluctuations, we showed that these different regimes are delimited by the comparison of temperature itself to the two characteristic energy scales $v_F/\xi$ and $\gamma\xi^{-2}$, or equivalently of the correlation length $\xi$ to the thermal de Broglie wavelength $~\sim v_F/T$ and to the length scale associated with Landau damping $\sim \sqrt{\gamma/T}$.
+We have documented in details the rich sequence of crossovers occurring in this model upon reducing temperature, from an incoherent regime at high $T$ all the way down to the pseudogap regime at low-$T$, through the intermediate temperature momentum-differentiated metal, and assessed the ability of the different computational methods to capture these crossovers.
+By analyzing the contribution of spin fluctuations, we showed that these different regimes are delimited by the comparison of temperature itself to the two characteristic energy scales $v_F/\xi$ and $\gamma\xi^{-2}$, or equivalently of the correlation length $\xi$ to the thermal de Broglie wavelength $~\sim v_F/T$ and to the length scale associated with Landau damping $\sim \sqrt{\gamma/T}$ (with $\gamma$ being the Landau damping constant).

 Finally, we have also emphasized (Sec.~\ref{sec:nesting} and Appendices~\ref{app:fermi_liquid} and \ref{app:2pt}) the limitations of imaginary time/Matsubara computational methods in probing the delicate low energy non-Fermi liquid singularities of this perfectly nested model in the metallic regime.